Bolshoi dancer who played villains admits acid attack

 Pavel Dmitrichenko, who has danced the crazed monarch in Ivan the Terrible and the villain in Swan Lake, was detained on Tuesday for a crime that shocked Russia and blackened the reputation of the world-famous theatre.

-"I organised this attack, but not to the extent that it happened," he said, apparently meaning he did not intend the attack go so far.
+"I organized this attack, but not to the extent that it happened," he said, apparently meaning he did not intend the attack go so far.

 Dmitrichenko, who is in his late 20s, said he had given the reasons for the attack in a written statement to police but did not say what they were on camera.